kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md

 ### §212.1   Scope.

 This part applies to all charter flights, and all other flights carrying charter passengers or cargo, in interstate and/or foreign air transportation by U.S. certificated air carriers or in foreign air transportation by foreign air carriers.
-It does not apply to any flights performed by a commuter air carrier, air taxi operator, or certificated air carrier operating “small aircraft” under part 298 of this chapter.
+It does not apply to any flights performed by a commuter air carrier, air taxi operator, or certificated air carrier operating “small aircraft” under [[Volume 4/A Economic regulations/0298 Exemptions for air taxi and commuter air carrier operations.md|part 298 of this chapter]].
 Nothing in this part gives authority to operate a type or level of service not authorized by certificate, foreign air carrier permit, or exemption, except that a certificated air carrier authorized to conduct scheduled operations may conduct charter flights, in interstate and/or foreign air transportation, without limitation as to the points served.

 ### §212.2   Definitions.

 For the purposes of this part:

-*Affinity (pro rata) charter* means a charter arranged by an organization on behalf of its membership, and which meets the requirements of §212.5.
+*Affinity (pro rata) charter* means a charter arranged by an organization on behalf of its membership, and which meets the requirements of [[Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md#§212.5   Operation of affinity (pro rata) charters.|§212.5]].

 *Certificated air carrier* means a U.S. direct air carrier holding a certificate issued under 49 U.S.C.
 41102.